A new NHL season is upon us, so it got me thinking: Wouldn’t it be fun to rank all of the arenas in which you can watch NHL hockey?

 38. Mullett Arena

-Located on the Arizona State University campus, Mullett Arena is a nice building, don’t get me wrong.
-And Coyotes games here, for what they are, are worth checking out.
-But let’s not make it bigger than it is: Mullett Arena, with room for barely 5,000 fans, has no business hosting NHL games, and that’s the reason why it’s so low in these rankings.
+Located on the Arizona State University campus, Mullett Arena is a nice building.
+And Coyotes games here, for what they were, turned out to be a nice enough experience.
+But let’s not make it bigger than it is: Mullett Arena, with room for barely 5,000 fans, had no business hosting NHL games, and that’s the reason why it’s so low in these rankings.
+It’s just a shame for hockey fans in Arizona that a better solution couldn’t be found for the Coyotes before they relocated to Utah.

 39. Scotiabank Saddledome